The Best Broadway Musicals To See in New York

 The Lion King

 The Lion King opened in 1997, won 6 Tony Awards including Best Musical, and has the unique distinction of being the biggest box-office hit of all time.
 And not just for musicals: it’s the highest-grossing piece of entertainment.
 Meaning it has overtaken films like Harry Potter, Star Wars and Avatar.
 The Lion King is based on the beloved animated film and, with music by Elton John and lyrics by Tim Rice, includes all your favorite tunes like: “Hakuna Matata”, “The Circle of Life”, and “Can You Feel the Love Tonight” along with songs written exclusively for the stage show.
 It also has some of the most creative and breathtaking staging under the direction of Julie Taymor.
-This hit has become a global sensation, playing on the West End, Japan, Germany, Spain, France and more.
+This hit runs on Broadway at the Minskoff Theatre and has become a global sensation, playing on the West End, Japan, Germany, Spain, France and more.

 BLOCKBUSTERS ON BROADWAY: